Ajeeetsingh/Adventure-Works-Ecommerce-Analytics/README.md

 # Adventure-Works-Ecommerce-Analytics
 Project Overview
-This Power BI project analyzes sample data from Adventure Works, an imaginary e-commerce company.
+This project analyzes sample data from Adventure Works, an imaginary e-commerce company.
 It reshapes the data and provides insights into various business aspects through interactive dashboards, geographical maps, and detailed visualizations.

 Key Features